jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

 He literally tried to do exactly that thing in [*Journey's End*]({% post_url 2025-10-09-journey-s-end %}), and again a few weeks later in [*Preemptive Strike*]({% post_url 2025-11-06-preemptive-strike %}), showing that *he* didn't learn any lesson the first time.
 Does he not watch the show?

 Also, I feel really uncomfortable with his characterization of this as a problem of size.
 For example, 1960s South Africa had about three million white citizens, out of a total of roughly sixteen million.
-The government, at that time, began the forced relocation of at least three-and-a-half million Black citizens to segregated neighborhoods, many of which overlapped with or became the so-called [Bantustans](https://en.wikipedia.org/wiki/Bantustan), with the intent of cutting off their South African citizenship.
+The government, at that time, began the forced relocation of at least three-and-a-half million Black citizens to segregated neighborhoods, many of which overlapped with or became the so-called {% wiki Bantustan|Bantustans|en %}, with the intent of cutting off their South African citizenship.
 Would that not qualify as a dark chapter, because a small ruling class imposed it on a larger group, almost certainly intending to expand to the other ten million non-white citizens so that they could become the majority?
 I assume that we could find other examples, arguably including the current administration of the United States.

  > **PICARD**: A perfect moment?
  >